Behaviors

 Graph Structure

-A simple behavior might be:
+A simple On Step behavior might be:

-Entry → Move (random walk)
+Trigger (On Step) → Move (random walk)

-Entry → Get Property (energy) → Subtract (1) → Set Property (energy)
+Trigger (On Step) → Get Property (energy) → Subtract (1) → Set Property (energy)

-Entry → Get Property (energy) → Compare ≤ 0 → Branch → Remove Self
+Trigger (On Step) → Get Property (energy) → Compare ≤ 0 → Branch → Remove Self

 Flow Control